On a generalised form of subjective probability: Strength of a distribution function

-This conclusion could hardly be more different to the conclusion that was reached when the relative external strength of the same distribution function $C(\mu\,|\,x)$ was evaluated by effectively taking into account its approximation to the distribution function $D(\mu\,|\,x)$, and then applying only Bayesian reasoning.
-On account of this, and in accordance with the definition of a probability distribution given in Section~\ref{sec2}, it could be proposed that the posterior distribution for $\mu$ that corresponds to the use of a flat improper prior density for $\mu$ would be better described as the fiducial distribution for $\mu$, since the relative external strength of the distribution function in question $C(\mu\,|\,x)$ would be naturally justified using fiducial rather than Bayesian reasoning, and arguably rather than any other currently known form of statistical reasoning, if all these reasoning processes were included in the set $\mathcal{M}_C$.
+This conclusion could hardly be more different to the conclusion that was reached earlier when the relative external strength of the same distribution function $C(\mu\,|\,x)$ was evaluated by effectively taking into account its approximation to the distribution function $D(\mu\,|\,x)$, and then applying only Bayesian reasoning.
+Therefore, in accordance with the definition of a probability distribution given in Section~\ref{sec2}, it could be argued that the posterior distribution for $\mu$ that results from the use of a flat improper prior density for $\mu$ would be better described as the fiducial distribution for $\mu$, since, after the data have been observed, the relative external strength of its corresponding distribution function, i.e.\ $C(\mu\,|\,x)$, is naturally justified as being much higher by using fiducial rather than Bayesian reasoning.
+Moreover, it could be argued that it is possible to justify the relative external strength of the function $C(\mu\,|\,x)$ as being higher by using fiducial reasoning than by using any other currently known form of statistical reasoning.